 Brisket Tacos & Jalapeño Peach Salsa

 It’s hard not to gush about the smoked brisket in these tacos.
-When our chef carved it, folks swarmed around the cutting board, elbows jostling, tasting forks outstretched for a bite.
+When our chef carved it, folks lined up to taste it, plates outstretched for a bite.
 The meat had a deep pink smoke ring and a beautiful, well-peppered crust — it tasted juicy, smoky, spicy, salty, and pleasantly fatty.
-Someone said the chef was a magician, someone else called the brisket “meat candy,” everyone went in for second and third bites.
+Someone said the chef was a magician, someone else called the brisket “meat candy,” and everyone came back for second and third slices.
 In the end, he had to chase them away with the tail of a hand towel.

 Brisket is not hard to make, but it is a long project.
 Make this on a Saturday or Sunday, when you’re in the mood to sit next to the smoker all day.
-Briskets were invented for bonding, so your approach should be to put out the folding chairs, invite your best friend over, drink a few beers, baste the brisket every now and then, and pontificate.
+Briskets were invented for bonding, so your approach should be to put out the folding chairs, invite your S.O. to join you, drink a few beers, baste the brisket every now and then, and pontificate.
 Get it all out: once the brisket comes off the grill, all conversation will stop.

 4 to 7 lb brisket (point and flat)

 Jalapeño peach salsa (recipe below)

 Rub the salt and pepper into the brisket.